DesignthatMatters/Otter-Firmware-ADE/readme.md

 Master branch contains most up-to-date Otter code for full system.
 Otter should work when `integratedOtter.ino` file is uploaded to the arduino on Otter, given that all hardware systems (UI, heating element) are functional.

+You may need to copy the library subfolder to the Arduino libraries folder on your computer to make the dependencies work.

 ### Branches

 This repository is organized into different branches that have slightly different versions of Otter code for different purposes.
 Following is the list of important branches to note: